remix-run/remix/docs/guides/styling.md

 ];
 ```

-With this setup in place, you can also use any of [Tailwind's functions and directives][tailwind-functions-and-directives] anywhere in your CSS.
+With this setup in place, you can also use [Tailwind's functions and directives][tailwind-functions-and-directives] anywhere in your CSS.

 Note that if you're also using Remix's [built-in PostCSS support](#built-in-postcss-support), the Tailwind PostCSS plugin will be automatically included if it's missing.